brecht-vde/soundforest/README.md

 There's lots of refactoring that could be done here, but I consider this project closed.
 I have a few 100s of hours of songs to listen to now :).
 Working on this project, I did uncover some interesting topics I want to look into next, so I'll focus on that instead.

-## License
-You can find details in the [LICENSE](/LICENSE) file.

 ## Disclaimer

 This project is for my personal development / learning purposes and is in no way intended for commercial use.
 There are no affiliations or endorsements between this repository and the resources or tools it makes use of.